Outdated Post: I have now moved to Freemius for our plugin delivery. We also changed our name from Divi Framework to MRK WP.

-Kinsta have been a great partner in helping use deliver a really fast page speed.
+Kinsta has been a great partner in helping us deliver a really fast page speed.

 We will be rolling out a full e-learning package using LearnDash.
 This should foster more of a community website for people using WooCommerce and Divi.

 I’d like to release other great plugins and contribute to open source as well.
 Ambitious enough for you?